-- 59. As the mother in Re MB was found not to have been competent, strictly speaking this question did not arise for decision and, as Butler-Sloss LJ herself recognised, the observation was obiter. - 60.
-It was however consistent with the reasoning in a line of authorities where a husband had made an unsuccessful application to prevent an abortion being performed on his wife (Paton v British Pregnancy Advisory Service Trustees [1979] QB 276 and C v S [1988] QB 135, and with Re F (in utero) [1988] Fam 122 where, refusing an application that the foetus of an unstable pregnant woman should be made a ward of court Balcombe LJ observed at page 143 - "......
-There is no jurisdiction to make an unborn child a ward of court.
-Since an unborn child has, ex hypothesi, no existence independent of its mother, the only purpose of extending the jurisdiction to include the foetus is to enable the mother's actions to be controlled." - 61.
-He went on to consider the possibility that the court might be asked to order delivery of the baby by Caesarean section, and commented
+As the mother in Re MB was found not to have been competent, strictly speaking this question did not arise for decision and, as Butler-Sloss LJ herself recognised, the observation was obiter.

+It was however consistent with the reasoning in a line of authorities where a husband had made an unsuccessful application to prevent an abortion being performed on his wife: see Paton v Trustees of BPAS [1978] 2 All ER 987, [1979] QB 276 and C v S [1987] 1 All ER 1230, [1988] QB 135 and with Re F (in utero) [1988] 2 All ER 193 at 200, [1988] Fam 122 at 143, where, refusing an application that the foetus of an unstable pregnant woman should be made a ward of court, Balcombe LJ observed-

+'there is no jurisdiction to make an unborn child a ward of court.
+Since an unborn child has, ex hypothesi, no existence independent of its mother, the only purpose of extending the jurisdiction to include the foetus is to enable the mother's actions to be controlled.'

+h He went on to consider the possibility that the court might be asked to order delivery of the baby by Caesarean section, and commented ([1988] 2 All ER 193 at 200-201, [1988] Fam 122 at 144):

-"It would be intolerable to place a judge in the position of having to make such a decision without any guidance as to the principles upon which his decision should be based.
-If the law is to be extended in this manner, so as to impose control over the mother of an unborn child where such control may be necessary for the benefit of that child, then under our system of Parliamentary democracy it is for Parliament to decide whether such controls can be imposed and, if so, subject to what limitations or conditions......
-If Parliament were to think it appropriate that a pregnant woman should be subject to control for the benefit of her unborn child, then doubtless it would stipulate the circumstances in which such controls may be applied and the safeguards appropriate for the mother's protection.
-In such a sensitive field, affecting as it does the liberty of the individual, it is not for the judiciary to extend the law."
+'... it would be intolerable to place a judge in the position of having to make such a decision without any guidance as to the principles on which his decision should be based.
+If the law is to be extended in this manner, so as to impose control over the mother of an unborn child, where such control may be necessary for the benefit of that child, then under our system of parliamentary democracy it is for Parliament to decide whether such controls can be imposed and, if so, subject to what limitations or conditions ...
+If Parliament were to think it appropriate that a pregnant woman should be subject to controls for the benefit of her unborn child, then doubtless it will b stipulate the circumstances in which such controls may be applied and the safeguards appropriate for the mother's protection.
+In such a sensitive field, affecting as it does the liberty of the individual, it is not for the judiciary to extend the law.'